 If you would like to participate in a brief survey regarding a potential Mama and Baby Playtime program, please click here.
 No previous participation necessary.

-Catholic Charities of Louisville hosts a six-week support groups that are open to moms with children 5 years and under.
+Catholic Charities of Louisville hosts a six-week support group called Mama Matters that is open to moms with children 5 years and under.
 For more information, contact Shalah Bottoms or Cydnei Dean at 502-637-9786.

-Parenting classes and other specialized programs are offered as requested by community organization.
-Possible topics include: child development, positive discipline, and developing family routines.
-On-site course will be available soon.
+Parenting classes and other specialized programs are offered as requested by community organizations.
+Possible topics include: child development, positive discipline and developing family routines.
+On-site courses will be available soon.
 For more information, contact Shalah Bottoms or Cydnei Dean at 502-637-9786.

 As of March 2018, Catholic Charities of Louisville will no longer be a child-placing agency for foster care or adoption.
 As a result, services such as adoptive couple training and adoption home studies also will be removed.

 However, we plan to continue and/or develop the follow adoption services: